Skip to main content Skip to menu Skip to footer

 Do Your Research

-Before approaching your boss, research what a competitive salary is for your job role.
-You can use websites like Glassdoor and PayScale to measure your current salary against your job role or similar titles from the same industry.
+Before approaching your boss, research what a competitive salary is for your role.
+You can use websites like Glassdoor and PayScale to measure your current salary against your job or similar roles within the same industry.
 When using these tools, factor in your geographic area and years of experience to ensure that the salary data is correct.
 Certain geographic regions like New York or San Francisco may have a far higher salary for your role than your metropolitan area, so using the correct region will safeguard against sharing inaccurate information with your boss.

 Show Your Value

 Reflect on your achievements over the last year.
-Prepare a presentation that compiles your accomplishments and illustrates the value you have brought to your team and the organization.
-If you have access to the dollar amount of revenue that your work has brought to the company, include it to help visualize your ROI as an employee.
-Presenting this document when you meet with your boss will be beneficial for several reasons:
+Prepare a concise document that outlines your accomplishments and illustrates the value you have created for your team and the organization.
+If you have access to the dollar amount of revenue that your work has brought to the company, include it to help underscore your ROI as an employee.
+Reviewing this document when you meet with your boss is beneficial for several reasons:

 Determine What You Want

-Senior Lecturer at UC Berkeley Haas School of Business, Holly Schroth, suggests identifying your BATNA and setting your resistance point as you prepare for your salary negotiation.
+Holly Schroth, a Senior Lecturer at UC Berkeley Haas School of Business and faculty director for the Negotiations and Influence program suggests identifying your BATNA and setting your resistance point as you prepare for your salary negotiation.
 BATNA is the “best alternative to a negotiated agreement,” or what happens if you don’t reach agreement.
-On the other hand, your resistance point is your bottom line, which helps you understand when to walk away from the negotiation.
+Your resistance point is your bottom line or the lowest amount you would accept before walking away.

 According to Schroth, “you should always set this prior to negotiating when you are in a rational state of mind.
 Salary negotiations can become emotional.
 The resistance point helps prevent you from accepting an offer that you may later regret.
 Do not change your resistance point at the table.
 If you think you set it in error, step away from the table and conduct more research before adjusting it”.
 Determining your BATNA and resistance point in advance will enable you to recognize your end goal and avoid conceding to a subpar raise.